Central Vermont – Fall 2019

 Steering Committee: Marge Christie, Priscilla Daggett, Edie Miller, Bob Rosenfeld

-Program Committee: Michelle Champoux, Marge Christie, Grace Greene, Edie Miller, Gayle Poinsette, Peter Rousmaniere
+Program Committee: Michelle Champoux, Marge Christie, Amy Ehrlich, Grace Greene, Edie Miller, Gayle Poinsette, Peter Rousmaniere

 Hospitality Committee: Priscilla Daggett, Amalia DiStefano